Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: Experiment

+Table~\ref{tab:main_result} summarizes the results on all systems.
+The metrics include computation time for $p$ and training times for $\hat{p}(x,t)$ and $\hat{e}_1$ PINNs in seconds.
+Also, we show training feasibility of $\hat{e}_1(x,t)$ by reporting $\alpha_1(t)$ and its maximum value over time ($\alpha^{\max}$).
+To show soundness of error bound $B_1$, we calculate the minimum gap $\text{Gap}^{\min}$ between $B_1$ and the true error, i.e., positive $\text{Gap}^{\min}$ indicate correctness of $B_1$.
+To assess the tightness of $B_1(t)$, we report the statistics of its magnitude normalized by $\max_x p(x,t)$, denoted by $B_1^\mathcal{N}$.
 Overall, the results show: (i) \textit{soundness \& feasibility:} $B_1$ correctly bounds the approximation error ($\text{Gap}^{\min} > 0$) and the learning condition is satisfied ($\alpha_1^{\max}<1$) though it becomes increasingly challenging to meet as dimensionality grows, (ii) \textit{efficiency:} the time comparisons between $p$ vs $\hat{p}$ illustrate significant speedup (two orders of magnitude: $38\times$ to $65\times$) in obtaining accurate PDF with PINNs for systems that do not have analytical solutions (nonlinear systems), and (iii) \textit{scalability:} our PINN method is able to scale to 10-dimensional systems with fairly tight error bounds across all cases (on average 5\%-21\% with respect to the true solution).